 Or, trying to decipher confusing manufacturer's claims ......

 Then toward the end of the decade, and into the 1980's, solid state transistor amplifiers started to grow in popularity, mostly in mobile applications.
-Initial users of these smaller and less current hungry transistor designs would find, disappointingly, that they sounded really distorted at the rated power output level, along with nasty amounts of back swing.
+Initial users of these smaller and less current hungry transistor designs would find, disappointingly, that they sounded really pinched and distorted when run at their rated power output level, along with nasty amounts of back swing.
 This led many to conclude that transistor amps were inherently junk, and many of them were simply called "distortion boxes".
 But then later on, after a little experimentation, it was found that these solid state amps could be made to sound clean, but it meant that you had to cut the output by at least 50% to do so.
 Why was this?
-Is there some little inherent difference in the characteristics between how a tube amplifies over that of a transistor?
+Was there some little inherent difference in the characteristics between how a tube amplifies over that of a transistor?
 Actually, the answer is even simpler than that.......

 The answer, it seems, is that the manufacturers quietly changed how they rated the power output of their amplifiers.
 The early tube amps from the 70's were rated for dead key carrier power or average output.
 These amps were designed to reach their rated power with 3 watts of AM carrier drive power.
 Later transistor designs (And at least one tune amp maker as well) rated their amps in terms of peak power output.
 To understand the difference, and why this is significant, you have to recall how an AM signal is comprised.
 An AM signal consists of a carrier, which is varied (modulated) in amplitude (power) with your voice information.
 100% modulation has an instantaneous peak power that is equal to 4 times the dead key power output.
 This means a 4 watt CB radio will have a peak power of 16 watts at 100% modulation (a 4:1 ratio).